School Districts to Receive Funding for Mental Health First Aid Training

 The educational agencies–including school districts in 28 states and departments of education in 20 states–were awarded Project AWARE (Advancing Wellness and Resilience in Education) grants from the U.S. Department of Health and Human Services to (among other activities) train teachers, school staff, and other community members in Mental Health First Aid.

 Mental Health First Aid is an 8-hour course that teaches people to identify the signs of mental illnesses and addictions, provide initial help, and connect individuals in crisis with appropriate care.
 Since 2008, more than 250,000 individuals in the U.S. have completed the Mental Health First Aid course.
 Participants who complete the training include school personnel, police officers, faith leaders, health care professionals, and human resources managers.
 Mental Health First Aid is listed on the Substance Abuse Mental Health Services Administration’s National Registry of Evidence-based Programs and Practices.
-The National Council for Behavioral Health (National Council), the Missouri Department of Mental Health, and the Maryland Department of Health and Mental Hygiene brought Mental Health First Aid to the US in 2008.
+The National Council for Mental Wellbeing (National Council), the Missouri Department of Mental Health, and the Maryland Department of Health and Mental Hygiene brought Mental Health First Aid to the US in 2008.

 The grant awardees were announced as part of $99 million total grants from HHS, which also included funding to train new mental health providers and to increase access to mental health services for young people.
 All funds were included in the President and Vice President’s Now Is the Time plan to reduce gun violence, increase access to mental health services, and make schools safer.